github/docs/content/get-started/quickstart/hello-world.md

 ## Next steps

-By completing this tutorial, you've learned to create a project and make a pull request on {% data variables.product.product_name %}.
+By completing this tutorial, you've learned to create a project and make a pull request on GitHub.

 Here's what you accomplished in this tutorial:

 - Created an open source repository
 - Started and managed a new branch
-- Changed a file and committed those changes to {% data variables.product.product_name %}
+- Changed a file and committed those changes to GitHub
 - Opened and merged a pull request

-Take a look at your {% data variables.product.product_name %} profile and you'll see your work reflected on your contribution graph.
+Take a look at your GitHub profile and you'll see your work reflected on your contribution graph.

 For more information about the power of branches and pull requests, see "[AUTOTITLE](/get-started/quickstart/github-flow)."
-For more information about getting started with {% data variables.product.product_name %}, see the other guides in the [getting started quickstart](/get-started/quickstart).
+For more information about getting started with GitHub, see the other guides in the [getting started quickstart](/get-started/quickstart).